msmoiz/json/README.md

 # JSON

-This is a simple command line JSON parser that parses JSON from standard input and prints it out with agreeable formatting.
+This is a simple command line JSON parser that reads JSON from standard input and prints it out with agreeable formatting.
 The following snippet demonstrates usage of the tool.